 La Silla Observatory

-ESO operates three major telescopes (3.6m telescope, New Technology Telescope (NTT), 2.2m Max-Planck-ESO telescope) at the La Silla Observatory.
+ESO operates two major telescopes (the ESO 3.6-metre telescope and the New Technology Telescope (NTT)) at the La Silla Observatory.
 They are equipped with state of the art instruments either built completely by ESO or by external consortia, with substantial contribution by ESO.

-The Atacama Large Millimeter/submillimeter Array, or ALMA, is an international collaboration to develop a telescope of revolutionary design to study the universe from a site in the foothills of Chile's Andes Mountains.
-ALMA will be composed initially of 66 high precision antennas, operating at wavelengths of 0.32 to 3.6 mm.
-Its main 12-metre array will have fifty antennas, each 12 metres in diameter, acting together as a single telescope — an interferometer.
-An additional compact array of four 12-metre and twelve 7-metre antennas will complement this.
-The ALMA antennas can be arranged in different configurations, where the maximum distance between antennas can vary from 150 metres to 16 kilometres, which will give ALMA a powerful variable "zoom".
-The ALMA correlator, a specialised computer that combines the information received by the antennas, will perform an astounding 16,000 million-million (1.6x1016) operations per second.
+The Atacama Large Millimeter/submillimeter Array, or ALMA, is an international collaboration to develop a telescope of revolutionary design to study the Universe from a site in the foothills of Chile's Andes Mountains.
+ALMA is composed of 66 high precision antennas, operating at wavelengths of 0.32 to 3.6 mm.
+Its main 12-metre array has fifty antennas, each 12 metres in diameter, acting together as a single telescope — an interferometer.
+An additional compact array of four 12-metre and twelve 7-metre antennas complements this.
+The ALMA antennas can be arranged in different configurations, where the maximum distance between antennas can vary from 150 metres to 16 kilometres.
+The ALMA correlator, a specialised computer that combines the information received by the antennas, can perform a remarkable 16 000 million-million (1.6x1016) operations per second.

-ALMA's construction will be completed in 2013, but early scientific observations with a partial array will begin in 2011.
+ALMA was inaugurated in 2013, but early scientific observations with a partial array had already begun in 2011.
 The ALMA Project is a partnership of Europe, North America and East Asia in cooperation with the Republic of Chile.
 ESO is the European partner in ALMA.

-The present concept features as a baseline a telescope with a 40-metre-class main mirror, and is revolutionary.
-The site of the E-ELT will be Cerro Armazones, 20 km from Paranal, site of the VLT.
+The site of the E-ELT will be Cerro Armazones, 20 kilometres from Paranal, site of the VLT.

 For more information please read the E-ELT page.